Surfsol/Surfsol/README.md

 ### Hi there 👋
+I am enthusiastic about developing useful web applications.
+Love learning and applying new technologies.
+Experienced in both frontend and backend development, as well as leading development teams as a project manager.

+You can reach me at:  surfsol@protonmail.com
 <!--
 **Surfsol/Surfsol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.